islom2202/softclub/README.md

-*- please note that my clone is not 100% exact as original website, for reusability and simplicity purposes.*
+*- please note that my clone is not 100% exact as original website, for reusability and simplicity purposes.
+Header scrolling animation also might not work as I am using new css features, that are experimental for now*
 ## In this project I expect to use:
 1. <a href="#1">React-router-dom</a> - for client-side routing and SPA
 2. <a href="#2">Vite</a> - React new generation bundler
 3. <a href="#3">i18next</a> - for localization
 4. <a href="#4">Google materials</a> - for icons (check CDN links in html root file)
 5. <a href="#5">React Hooks I have used</a>
+6. <a href="#6">Issues in production of this application</a>
 ### <h3 id="1">1.
 React-router-dom</h3>
 I have used following router's hooks:
  1. useNavigate(): - App component